PiMaker/NyanLab/README.md

 const IMGSRC = "gandalf.gif"
 ```

-Then, reinstall NyanLab by calling
+Then reinstall NyanLab by calling

 ```
 go install
 ```

-and your done!
+and you're done!
 Note that the background color is white, except when using the default nyan cat image.
 You can manually change it in the code as well.

 ## Why?